About The Open Dialogue Approach

 Open Dialogue is an innovative, network-based approach to psychiatric care that was first developed in the 1980s by a multidisciplinary team at Keropudas Hospital in Tornio, Finland.
+It is often referred to as a new approach to mental healthcare.
 In contrast to standard treatments for early psychosis and other crises, Open Dialogue emphasizes listening and collaboration and uses professional knowledge with a “light touch” – rather than relying solely on medication and hospitalization.
 It comprises both a way of organizing a treatment system and a form of therapeutic conversation, or Dialogic Practice, within that system.

 The basic vehicle of Open Dialogue is its radically altered version of the treatment meeting, which typically occurs within 24 hours of the initial call to the crisis service.
 This treatment meeting gathers together everyone connected to the crisis, including the person at the center, their family and social network, all professional helpers and anyone else closely involved.
 Throughout this process there are no separate staff meetings to talk about the “case.”
 Rather, all discussions and decisions take place in the treatment meeting with everyone present.